🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Of note, the west coast of Maui is the leeward side (dry side).
 The east coast is the windward side (wet side).

-Getting Around Maui
+How to Get Around Maui

-The best way to explore Maui is by renting a car.
-The roads are well-maintained and easy to drive, though you will want to avoid oversized vehicles for the Road to Hana scenic drive.
+The roads are well-maintained and easy to drive, though you will want to avoid oversized vehicles on the Road to Hana.

-🏖 Maui Itinerary Day 1:
+π Maui Itinerary Day 1:

 Arrive, Explore Kihei / Wailea, Sunset Luau